lah-rb/tall_grass/README.md

 * While Distinctions works it really needs to be DRYied out. #Design |Devs
 * Come up with a better name for the Struct that Distinctions expects. #Design |Devs
 * SaveManager should be able to delete saves. #Feature |Devs
 * Examine current dependantcies between objects in tall_grass and look to minimize with restructuring.
-(Use ) #Design |Devs
+(Use sequence diagrams) #Design |Devs
 * Add user input for how many yes distinction pokemon are included in the area. #Feature |Devs
 * Implement tall_grass as an executable terminal app with a UI engine t' boot! #Implementation |Devs
 * Create an items generator using the items found in items_dex.ods. #Feature |Devs
-* Refactor Prompt into an exclusive input-output interface for tall_grass
+* Refactor Prompt into an exclusive input-output interface for tall_grass #Design |Devs
 * Create tall_grass specific character sheet based of Professor Redwood's Description in pkmndd.odt. #Tabletop |Art,Game
 * Figure out and fill in relative strengths as a guide for dungeon master decisions. #Design |Game
 * Create more missions to recieve from Professor Redwood. (long term) #Tabletop |Story,Game